yuchenlin/lstm_sentence_classifier/README.md

-# LSTM based Models for Sentence Classification
+# LSTM-based Models for Sentence Classification in PyTorch